raulsierra97/react-exercises/README.md

-Exercises from a bootcamp: https://fullstackopen.com/en/
+React exercises from a bootcamp: https://fullstackopen.com/en/